kubeflow/arena/docs/cli/arena_submit_tfjob.md

   -e, --env strings                  the environment variables
       --evaluator                    enable evaluator, which is optional for estimator.
       --evaluator-cpu string         the cpu resource to use for the evaluator, like 1 for 1 core.
+      --evaluator-cpu-limit string   the cpu resource limit to use for the evaluator, like 1 for 1 core.
       --evaluator-memory string      the memory resource to use for the evaluator, like 1Gi.
+      --evaluator-memory-limit string the memory resource limit to use for the evaluator, like 1Gi.
       --evaluator-selector strings   assigning jobs with "Evaluator" role to some k8s particular nodes(this option would cover --selector), usage: "--evaluator-selector=key=value"
       --gang                         enable gang scheduling
       --gpus int                     the GPU count of each worker to run the training.